Review of Book Week 2019 in Vinschool Southern schools – Vinsers grow, thought by thought, action by action!

 Tuesday, 03/12/2019, 08:12 (GMT+7)

-Together with their peers from other schools in Vinschool Education System, Vinsers in Southern schools had an exciting Book Week 2019.
+Together with their peers from other schools in the Vinschool Education System, Vinsers in Southern schools had an exciting Book Week 2019.
 The love for books grew in each Vinser, teacher, and parent thanks to many exciting activities of the event.

-Vinser expressed themselves through interesting activities
+Vinsers expressed themselves through interesting activities

 Vinser proved their creative thinking and great imagination through many competitions such as Junior writers, Book Cover Design and Bookmark Design.
 Vinser took the opportunity to showcase their composition skills in different forms of writing including comic, short story, poem, quiz, etc. in both Vietnamese and English languages.

-Besides many appealing and creative activities, Vinser also showed their spirit of sharing through the activity “Book donation” – a project to build a Charity Bookcase, and the activity “A book for a book” where they exchange books with one another.
+Besides many appealing and creative activities, Vinsers also showed their spirit of sharing through the activity “Book donation” – a project to build a Charity Bookcase, and the activity “A book for a book” where they exchange books with one another.
 The books went to new readers who really need them, helping spread the reading culture and create an inspiration among all readers.

-Challenges for Vinser in each exciting competition
+Challenges for Vinsers in each exciting competition

 Great support from parents for the Book Week